100 Funny Trivia Questions and Answers Printable Quizzes

 Rome

-11. Penicillin was invented by mistakes by Sir Alexander Fleming, a scientist, how?
+11. Penicillin was invented by mistake by Sir Alexander Fleming, a scientist, how?

 What he was trying to make: Ironically, Fleming was searching for a “wonder drug” that could cure diseases.
 However, it wasn’t until Fleming threw away his experiments that he found what he was looking for.